leoraclet/sfml-imgui-template/README.md

 To build this project, first make sure you have [Nix](https://nixos.org/download/) installed as a package manager and [direnv](https://direnv.net/) as a shell extension.

-Then configure it to enable [Flakes](https://nixos.wiki/wiki/flakes) according to your setup.
+Then, configure it to enable [Flakes](https://nixos.wiki/wiki/flakes) according to your setup.

-Once you're ready,
+Once you're ready, you can start by cloning this repo

 ```bash
 git clone https://github.com/leoraclet/sfml-imgui-template